GSA/plainlanguage.gov/_pages/resources/background/index.md

 ---
-title: History
+title: Background
-permalink: /law/history/
+permalink: /resources/background/
-sidenav: law
+sidenav: resources
 ---

 Plain language (also called plain writing or plain English) is communication your audience can understand the first time they read or hear it.